JasonJWilliamsNY/openscience_for_decisionmakers/README.md

 #### Audience
 Funding agencies/program managers, grant reviewers, investigators, and educators who are/will be reviewing research proposals or training curricula that substantially make use of big data and computation in the biological/biomedical sciences.

-**No assumption of familiarity with the technical tools or practices of open science, bioinformatics, computational biology**
+**No assumption of familiarity with the technical tools or practices of open science, bioinformatics, computational biology, etc.**

 ##### Format and development
 When first deployed, we will teach this as a one-day workshop to a live audience.
 As the content progresses and we have feedback from an initial presentation, we can evolve the format to be suited for a self-guided course, a virtual webinar, or in-person workshop.